Philadelphia museum celebrates 200th anniversary

 It will also show the impact of Marcellus Shale drilling on the environment and feature a laboratory where dinosaur fossils are prepared for study.

-And for culinary enthusiasts chefs from Philadelphia and the surrounding area will cook a special dinner on October 27 based on some of the center’s collection of birds, insects and shellfish.
+And for culinary enthusiasts chefs from Philadelphia and the surrounding area will cook a special dinner on October 27 based on some of the centre’s collection of birds, insects and shellfish.

-“The Academy of Natural Sciences helped to increase Philadelphia’s international reputation as a leading center for scientific thought throughout the 19th century,” said Peck.
+“The Academy of Natural Sciences helped to increase Philadelphia’s international reputation as a leading centre for scientific thought throughout the 19th century,” said Peck.

 Now, he said, most people think of it as a dinosaur museum.